-Stage 2: All Names
+Stage 2: Organize Names

 The next stage involves officially entering names into your database, although at this point these names are not yet considered real leads.
 These are names your marketing efforts captured through a variety of ways, getting their contact information as well as their permission to communicate or market to them further.

-Stage 3: Engaged
+Stage 3: Engagement

 Getting names and contact information is your introductory window to prospective leads, enticing them to move through the lead generation process further by signing up to a newsletter, attend a webinar, downloading an ebook or accomplishing a lead capture form in a landing page, which leads to the next stage in the funnel – engagement.